In pictures: Queen Elizabeth II in North America

 - Published

-Over a period spanning more than 70 years, Queen Elizabeth met with more than a dozen US presidents and 12 Canadian prime ministers.
+Over a period spanning more than 70 years, Queen Elizabeth met more than a dozen US presidents and 12 Canadian prime ministers.

 The only American president elected during her reign that the Queen did not meet was Lyndon Johnson.
 The rest, from Harry Truman to current President Joe Biden, all met Britain's longest-reigning monarch.